snwzt/snwzt.github.io/intro-bash-scripting.md

 ```

 ## Ethernet Speed
-This function monitors Ethernet usage by checking the byte count from the sys directory.
-It calculates the difference between the current and previous byte counts to determine the speed, then converts it to Mbps or Kbps for readability.
+This function monitors Ethernet usage by checking the bit count from the sys directory.
+It calculates the difference between the current and previous bit counts to determine the speed, then converts it to Mbps or Kbps for readability.

 ```bash
 prev_rx_bytes_eth=$(cat /sys/class/net/enp2s0/statistics/rx_bytes)